galactrum/orecore-lib/CONTRIBUTING.md

 * `fromString` - Should be able to instantiate with output from `toString`
 * `fromBuffer` - Should likewise be able to instantiate from output from `toBuffer`

-`JSON.stringify` and `JSON.parse` are expected to be handled outside of the scope of Galactrum methods.
-For example, calling `JSON.stringify` on a Galactrum object will behave as expected and call `transaction.toJSON()` and then stringify it:
+`JSON.stringify` and `JSON.parse` are expected to be handled outside of the scope of orecore methods.
+For example, calling `JSON.stringify` on a orecore object will behave as expected and call `transaction.toJSON()` and then stringify it:

 ```javascript
 var transactionString = JSON.stringify(transaction);